 What is the Unemployment Tax Rate or the Tax on Unemployment?

-A good method of determining what the tax bill will be on April 15th is to use an estimator like the one at H&R Block and put in your projected income for the year.
+A useful method of determining what the tax bill will be on April 15th is to use an estimator like the one at H&R Block and put in your projected income for the year.
 You can use your paystubs from your previous job and your unemployment paystubs to get an estimate of what your final tax bill will be.
-If that number is pretty high, you might need to set aside money before then, or have taxes withheld from your unemployment check if you haven’t already done so.
+If that number is pretty high, you might need to set aside money before then or have taxes withheld from your unemployment check if you haven’t already done so.

 Can Unemployment Taxes Be Withheld?

-If you did not choose to have taxes withheld when you started receiving unemployment, you may be able to start having taxes withheld now.
+If you did not choose to have taxes withheld when you started receiving unemployment, you might be able to start having taxes withheld now.
 Contact your state unemployment agency and fill out a new Form W-4V to start having taxes withheld.
 If you aren’t receiving unemployment anymore, you can’t retroactively have taxes withheld.

-An additional concern is that if you did not have taxes withheld from your unemployment checks, you might actually owe an underpayment penalty when it’s time to file your taxes.
+An additional concern is that if you did not have taxes withheld from your unemployment checks, you might owe an underpayment penalty when it’s time to file your taxes.
 So if you didn’t have much other income and your unemployment was a big chunk of your income for the year, you might end up owing a lot in taxes, as well as potentially getting hit with the underpayment penalty for waiting to pay your tax liability.

 How is Unemployment Reported to the IRS?

 At the beginning of the next year, generally by February 15th, your state unemployment agency will send you a 1099-G. (Many states that use an online unemployment system will have it available on the website as a PDF and might not mail you a physical copy.)
 This form will show how much you received and any taxes that were withheld for you.
 The IRS will also have received a copy of this form.
-If the amounts don’t match up to what you’ve reported on your tax return, or you don’t report your unemployment on your taxes, the IRS will reject your return (though it can take months or years for them to actually tell you they’ve done so).
+If the amounts don’t match up to what you’ve reported on your tax return, or you don’t report your unemployment on your taxes, the IRS will reject your return (though it can take months or years for them to tell you they’ve done so).
 So if you haven’t received your 1099-G by February 15th, you will want to contact your unemployment agency and ask for a copy.
 If you received any unemployment income, even if it wasn’t much, you will receive one of these forms and need to report the income on your tax return.

 Where Do I Put My Unemployment on My Tax Return?